agormp/phylotreelib/README.md

 ### Constructing Tree objects

-Treefile objects contain Tree objects.
-Tree objects are retrieved from treefile objects by iteration:
+Tree objects can be constructed either directly (using one of the 4 alternative constructors), or the can be retrieved from Treefile objects by iteration.

+#### Getting Tree objects from a treefile (NEXUS or Newick format)

 Doing something to all trees in a treefile object:
 ```